 Many people, who have found benefit from working in water ,have tried a multitude of treatments and ways of exercising before they have found that working in water under the guidance of a Physiotherapist can be very beneficial for maintaining and improving their mobility and strength.

-Exercises can be taught in a group or individual situation and often an initial 1:1 session suffices before inclusion in the pool class.
+Exercises can be taught in a group or individual situation, all participants must attend a 1 to 1 session before inclusion into a class.

 The benefits of the class environment are that participants are very encouraged by working with others, confidence is raised as exercises are mastered.